Digital Video Advertising

 Advertising today, however, looks very different than advertising did centuries ago.
 The reason that modern advertising looks so different is not that the end goal of advertising — to reach consumers by promoting a product — has changed, but that the means to that end — the inventory that is publicly visible to consumers — has changed drastically.

-Every time that technology shifts the attention of consumers towards a new medium, advertising adapts to make new inventory sources available to capitalize on the consumer attention that is focused towards this new medium.
+Every time that technology shifts the attention of consumers towards a new medium, advertising adapts to make new inventory sources available.
 This link between technological innovation, consumer attention and advertising sets the stage for one of the most recent developments in the world of advertising: digital advertising.

 The Challenge of Digital Inventory

 The rise of digital communication altered the advertising landscape in several ways that many other technological developments did not.
 First, it made it possible to track the success of advertising campaigns.
 Unlike billboards and radio ads, digital ads can provide advertisers with direct metrics about consumer engagement.
-Today, tracking the success of advertising campaigns is a crucial part of successful advertising.
 Second, it exponentially increased the amount of advertising inventory available.
 As consumers browsed millions of websites all across the web, it became impossible for advertisers to manually buy advertising inventory.
 This dilemma led to the creation of a new way buying and selling ads called programmatic advertising.

 The Emergence of Video Inventory